 Honors and Affiliations

-Legrand was a Rhodes Scholar at Oxford University.
+Legrand was a Rhodes Scholar at the University of Oxford.
 For many years, he gave the seminar in comparative law on the University of Melbourne Law School’s postgraduate program while teaching comparative law repeatedly for undergraduates in Romania and Brazil.
 Legrand has recently held formal visiting professorships at the University of Toronto, the China University of Political Science and Law in Beijing, the University of Copenhagen, the Georgetown University Law Center, and the National University of Singapore.

 Legrand's publications include Negative Comparative Law (a critical conspectus on the theory of foreign and comparative research in law) (Routledge, forthcoming 2016); Le Droit comparé, 5th Ed.
 (Presses Universitaires de France, 2015); “Law’s Translation, Imperial Predilections and the Endurance of the Self” in 20 The Translator 290 (2014); Pour la relevance des droits étrangers (IRJS Editions, 2014); “Withholding Translation” in Comparative Law: Engaging Translation (Glanert, ed.)
 (Routledge, 2014); “Foreign Law: Understanding Understanding” in 6 Journal of Comparative Law 67 (2011); “Siting Foreign Law: How Derrida Can Help” in 21 Duke Journal of Comparative and International Law 595 (2011); “On the Singularity of Law” in 47 Harvard International Law Journal 517 (2006); “Issues in the Translatability of Law” in Nation, Language, and the Ethics of Translation (Bermann, and Wood, eds.)
-(Princeton University Press, 2005); “The Same and the Different” in Comparative Legal Studies: Traditions and Transitions (Legrand, and Munday, eds.)
+(Princeton University Press, 2005); and “The Same and the Different” in Comparative Legal Studies: Traditions and Transitions (Legrand, and Munday, eds.)
 (Cambridge University Press, 2003).